tongping/ece697-mlsys/README.md

 - 10% presentation
 - 20% participation: attendence, discussion
 - 20% reviews
-- 40% course project: presentation (10%), code and report (30%)
+- 50% course project: presentation (10%), code and report (40%)

 **Note:**
-<p> Presentation: Each student will be required to present at least once.
+<p> Presentation: Each student will be required to present at least once or twice, depending on the number of students and the papers.

 <p>Paricipation: you should update the participation record by youself at the end of each class (within 30 minutes of the end of the class).
-For each class, you will need to record 4 points if you have attended, and record 2 additional points if you have participated the discussion (such as asking and helping answer the question). </p>
+For each class, you will need to record 4 points if you have attended, and record 2 additional points if you have participated the discussion (such as asking and helping answer the question).
+120 points are required to get full credits for this part. </p>

-<p> Reviews: each will be required to write mandatory reviews for all papers and one summary review.
-We will introduce the peer review for writing the comments, where all reviews will be anonymous initially and every one could comment others with ``Good Work'' or other negative comments.
-The one with the most negative comments will be not counted as a qualified review, which could be compensated by writing a new review for the new paper or fix the review for the current paper.
-Note that all reviews should be submitted before 12/08 to be counted.
-The instrutor may occasionally grade the reviews.  </p>
+<p> Reviews: each will be required to write mandatory reviews for all papers and one or two summary for the presenting papers.
+We will introduce the peer review for  the comments, where all reviews will be anonymous initially and every one could comment others with ``Good Work'' or other negative comments.
+The one with the most negative comments will be not counted as a qualified review, which could be compensated by writing a new review for a new paper or fix the review for the current paper by writing a new review. **Note that the review should be submitted before the end of the day before each class** (e.g., 11:59pm of Mondays and Wednesdays), which will allow the presentor to write the summary.
+All reviews should be submitted before 12/08 to be counted.
+The instrutor may occasionally grade the reviews as well.
+If a student have 4 times of bad reviews will be deducted 50% of scores for the review section, and will not get any credit if getting more than 8 bad reviews.  </p>

+## Writing Review

+Each review should include more than 200 words, which includes the following content, borrowed from [Emery Berger's blog](https://emeryblogger.com/).
+Each review should contain the following components:

+- Summary: what is the overview of this paper?

+- Strength: what are good of this paper?

+- Weakness: what shortcomings this paper may have?

+- Possible extension: what you learned from the paper?
+What you could think of to improve the paper.

+Reviews will take the following questions into account:

+- Is the paper well-motivated?
+What problem does it address, and is it an important problem?

+- Does the paper significantly advance the state of the art or break new ground?

+- What are the paper’s key insights?

+- What are the paper’s key scientific and technical contributions?

+- Does the paper credibly support its claimed contributions?

+- What did you learn from the paper?

+- Is the paper sufficiently clear that readers will be able to read and understand it?

+- Does the paper clearly establish its context with respect to prior work?
+Does it discuss prior work accurately and completely?
+Are comparisons with previous work clear and explicit?

+- Does the paper describe something that has actually been implemented?
+If so, has it been evaluated properly?
+Is it publicly available so that these results can be verified?

+- What impact is this paper likely to have (on theory & practice)?

+- Is the work of broad appeal and interest to the community?

 ## Presentation Guideline

+Each class a student will present a paper, where questions could be asked in the middle of the presentation.
+The presentor is also the one who will summarize the paper before each class.
+Thus, the typical structure of a presentation would be like this, where the remaining time will be questions time:

+ **Motivation:** What is the problem being addressed?
+Give the context of the work by assuming that audiences know nothing about this work.
+Why is this problem important?
+(Approx. 5 - 10 minutes)

+ **Body of Work:** Focus on the big idea of the work, rather than the details.
+However, the enough details should be present to make the presentation informative.
+In the end, the evaluation results of the work should be presented.
+(Approx. 30 minutes)

+ **Discussion:** The presentor should write the summary of the review, and then present the strengths and weaknesses of each paper based on the review comments.
+It will be better if such comments are included in the slides (Approx. 15 minutes)

 ## Schedule